BoyuanChen99/SpeakEasy/README.md

 # Speak Easy: Eliciting Harmful Jailbreaks from LLMs with Simple Interactions  {#speak-easy}

-This repository contains the code for our paper [Speak Easy: Eliciting Harmful Jailbreaks from LLMs with Simple Interactions](https://arxiv.org/abs/2502.04322v1).
+This repository contains the code for our paper [Speak Easy: Eliciting Harmful Jailbreaks from LLMs with Simple Interactions](https://arxiv.org/abs/2502.04322).
 We show that simple interactions such as multi-step, multilingual querying can elicit sufficiently harmful jailbreaks from LLMs.
 We design a metric (HarmScore) to measure the actionability and informativeness of jailbreak responses, and a straightforward attack method (Speak Easy) that significantly increases the success of these exploits across multiple benchmarks.

 <img src="./Speak_Easy.png" width="1000px"></img>

-**NOTE:** We are not publicly releasing the code for the Speak Easy framework at this time for safety reasons.
-Please contact the paper authors for access.

 ## Requirements